We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Although specific eligibility requirements vary by company, homeowners generally need to meet the following criteria:

-The pros of home equity sharing
+What are the pros and cons of home equity sharing?

-The cons of home equity sharing
+Alternatives to home equity sharing

 Home Equity Sharing Companies FAQs